RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 Disk images are single files containing the complete content and structure representing a data storage medium or device.
 There are different types of images.
 Forensic images perfectly replicate the structure and contents of a storage device and allow the viewing of deleted files and slackspace (i.e, the unused space in a disk cluster).
 Logical images \[AD1\] are not true forensic images and do not include file slackspace.

-At this point in time, disk images are created in-house for [optical disks (CDs and DVDs)](#cds-and-dvds), [external hard drives](#hard-drives-and-usb-flash-drives), [USB Flash drives](#hard-drives-and-usb-flash-drives), and [3.5-inch floppy disks and 5.25-inch floppy disks](#3-and-1-half-inch-and-5-and-1-quarter-inch-floppy-disks) (recently dated disks that are PC-formatted).
+At this point in time, disk images are created in-house for [optical disks (CDs and DVDs)](#cds-and-dvds), [external hard drives](#hard-drives-and-usb-flash-drives), [USB Flash drives](#hard-drives-and-usb-flash-drives), and [3.5 inch floppy disks and 5.25 inch floppy disks](#3-and-1-half-inch-and-5-and-1-quarter-inch-floppy-disks) (recently dated disks that are PC-formatted).

 ### Choosing Transfer Method

 The programs and hardware used to create disk images will vary depending on the type of digital media you are attempting to transfer.

 Workstations Used to Transfer Digital Media Items:
-- **BitCurator:** Used to image CDS and DVDs; connected to the FRED
+- **BitCurator:** Used to image CDs and DVDs; connected to the FRED
-- **FRED:** Used to image Audio CDs, Hard Drives and USB Flash Drives, and 3 1/2 and 5 1/4 Floppy Disks; connected to the BitCurator and the Ginger
+- **FRED:** Used to image Audio CDs, Hard Drives and USB Flash Drives, and 3 1/2 inch and 5 1/4 inch Floppy Disks; connected to the BitCurator and the Ginger

 Other Significant Hardware for Transferring Digital Media Items:
 - **KryoFlux:** Used when imaging 3 1/2 and 5 1/4 Floppy Disks